Struggling Republican Pawlenty exits White House race

 | WASHINGTON

-WASHINGTON Former Minnesota Governor Tim Pawlenty became the first major casualty in the marathon presidential campaign on Sunday while fellow Republicans Michelle Bachmann and Rick Perry built momentum in the race.
+WASHINGTON Former Minnesota governor Tim Pawlenty became the first major casualty in the marathon U.S. presidential campaign on Sunday while fellow Republicans Michelle Bachmann and Rick Perry aimed to build momentum in the race.

 Pawlenty, once seen as a strong contender for the Republican nomination to face Democratic President Barack Obama in the November 2012 election, dropped out a day after a disappointing showing in Iowa's straw poll, a key early test of strength among his party's candidates.

-Former Massachusetts governor Mitt Romney is the early front-runner in the Republican race, but he must fend off a surging Bachmann -- who won the poll -- and Perry, the governor of Texas who announced his candidacy on Saturday in South Carolina.

-Some experts felt Romney might benefit most from the departure of Pawlenty -- neither of whom are favorites of the conservative Tea Party movement that likes Bachmann and Perry.

-Pawlenty touted a record of balancing the budget, cutting spending and down-sizing government in Minnesota, but his "nice guy" image failed to gain traction after entering the race in May, particularly among Republican conservatives.
+He touted a record of balancing the budget, cutting spending and down-sizing government in Minnesota, but Pawlenty and his "nice guy" image failed to gain traction after entering the race in May, particularly among Republican conservatives.

 "I wish it would have been different.
 But, obviously, the pathway forward for me doesn't really exist.
 And so we're going to end the campaign," Pawlenty told the ABC program "This Week" after his distant third-place finish in the Iowa straw poll.